Axion-like particle searches with MeerKAT and SKA

 \section{Introduction}

-The existence of stable cold dark matter (CDM) is established based on many astrophysical and cosmological observations such as the cosmic microwave background (CMB), large scale structure, galactic rotation curves, and beyond \cite{komatsu2011seven, peebles2015dark}.
-In particular, the Planck 2018 data predicts that the visible universe contains non-baryonic dark matter (DM), the abundance of which is estimated to be around five times greater than that of ordinary baryonic matter \cite{aghanim2018planck}.
+The existence of stable cold dark matter (CDM) is established based on many astrophysical and cosmological observations such as the cosmic microwave background (CMB), large scale structure, galactic rotation curves, and beyond~\cite{komatsu2011seven, peebles2015dark}.
+In particular, the Planck 2018 data predicts that the visible universe contains non-baryonic dark matter (DM), the abundance of which is estimated to be around five times greater than that of ordinary baryonic matter~\cite{aghanim2018planck}.
 However, the nature and properties of the DM remain one of the most pressing challenges in cosmology and particle physics.
 Although there are many suggested candidates for the DM content, there is currently no evidence strongly favoring any of them.
-The search for a broad class of light pseudo-scalar candidates such as axions or, more generally, axion-like particles (ALPs) is one of the most promising approaches to understand the nature of the DM content \cite{abbott1983cosmological, preskill1983cosmology, dine1983not, arias2012wispy}.
-The typical axions \cite{peccei1977cp, weinberg1978new} are identified in the Peccei–Quinn (PQ) mechanism as pseudo-Nambu-Goldstone bosons appear after the spontaneous breaking of the PQ symmetry that introduced to explain the absence of CP-violation for the strong interaction, which is theoretically obvious from the Lagrangian of quantum chromodynamics (QCD), for a review see reference \cite{peccei2008strong}.
-Furthermore, many extensions of the standard model of particle physics (SM), including string theory models, generalized this concept to predict more such axion-like particles (ALPs), which may arise as pseudo-scalar particles from the breaking of various global symmetries \cite{arvanitaki2010string, cicoli2012type, anselm1982second}.
+The search for a broad class of light, pseudo-scalar candidates such as axions or, more generally, axion-like particles (ALPs) is one of the most promising approaches to understand the nature of the DM content~\cite{abbott1983cosmological, preskill1983cosmology, dine1983not, arias2012wispy}.
+The typical axions~\cite{peccei1977cp, weinberg1978new} are identified in the Peccei–Quinn (PQ) mechanism as pseudo-Nambu-Goldstone bosons that appear after the spontaneous breaking of the PQ symmetry.
+This being introduced to explain the absence of CP-violation for the strong interaction, which is theoretically obvious from the Lagrangian of quantum chromodynamics (QCD), for a review see reference~\cite{peccei2008strong}.
+Furthermore, many extensions of the standard model of particle physics (SM), including string theory models, generalized this concept to predict ALPs, which may arise as pseudo-scalar particles from the breaking of various global symmetries~\cite{arvanitaki2010string, cicoli2012type, anselm1982second}.